phillymesh/phillymesh.net/README.md

 # phillymesh.net
 This is the repository for the `phillymesh.net` website!

+This site is built with the open-source [Hugo](https://gohugo.io/) static site generator, which converts Mardown posts and pages into HTML.

+## Making Changes & New Content

-Anyone is welcome to submit updates to this site via [pull request]((https://github.com/phillymesh/phillymesh.net/pulls).
-Merged updates will go live automatically.
+Anyone is welcome to submit updates to this site via [pull request](https://github.com/phillymesh/phillymesh.net/pulls).
+GitHub maintains a [great guide for creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you've never made one before.

+After submitting a PR, someone in the organization will review the changes and either approve them or request updates.

+Merged updates will go live automatically via a GitHub Actions workflow.

 ## Local Development

-This site is built with the open-source [Hugo](https://gohugo.io/) static site generator, which converts Mardown posts and pages into HTML.

 If you want to run the site locally to test changes, you can do the following on a Debian Linux host.
-Hugo maintains a [gettiny started guide](https://gohugo.io/getting-started/quick-start/) if uou use a different operating system.
+Hugo maintains a [getting started guide](https://gohugo.io/getting-started/quick-start/) if you use a different operating system, though many steps will be similar.

 First, install `git` and grab Hugo extended: